miso-lims/walkthroughs/workshop/2-projects.md

 control and what stage of preparation has been completed.
 Project overviews are optional and only used to indicate overall progress on the My Projects page.

-Click _Add Overview_ at the right side under the Project Information.
-In the pop-up, enter a principal investigator (`You Yourname`!)
+1. Click _Add Overview_ at the right side under the Project Information.
+1. In the pop-up, enter a principal investigator (`You Yourname`!)
-For **No. proposed samples*, enter `5`.
-Click the _Add Overview_ button.
+1. In **No. proposed samples*, enter `5`.
+1. Click the _Add Overview_ button.

 The Edit Project page will reload and now there will be a table with your name under the Project Information.
 You can fill in other values if you wish, or leave them blank for now.
 You can also select the checkboxes below the table to show that certain stages have been completed.
 Remember to press the _Save_ button after you are finished editing.

-### Other sections on the Edit Project page
+### Add Project Files

-Click the _Project Files_ section on the Edit Project page.
-Here you can add attach any necessary documents to the project (e.g. Project Information form, REB).
+In the Project Files section, you can add attach any necessary documents to the project (e.g. Project Information form, REB).

-Once you create different entities for your project like Samples, Libraries, Library Dilutions, Pools and Runs, you can view and search them on this page.
-Each section can be expanded by clicking on its name or the arrow next to it.
-The tables under each section can be sorted by the column header or searched using the field in the upper right.
-The _Options_ menu above the search bar contains actions you can perform on the entities in the project.
+1. Click the _Project Files_ section on the Edit Project page.
+1. Find a document or image that is appropriate for your study

 Now that your project has been created, continue to make your first samples.